vinibar/Keeper_UI/README.md

 # Keeper_UI
-Simple password manager made in SAPUI5
+Simple password manager made in SAPUI5.
+The API is avaliable in the repo vinibar/Keeper